 Battery Rebate News - Cheaper Home Battery Program

-The Federal Labor Government has committed to the $2.3 billion Cheaper Home Batteries Program, which will allow households to purchase a home battery with an estimated 30% discount on typical installed costs.
+The Federal Labor Government’s $2.3 billion Cheaper Home Batteries Program, started on 1st July 2025 – allowing households to purchase a home battery with an estimated 30% discount on typical installed costs.
 This will help households reduce reliance on fossil fuels – and take back control of their power costs!

-• Minimum 5kWh, max 100kWh (but only claimable up to 50kWh) – usable capacity
+• Minimum 5kWh, max 100kWh (but only claimable up to 50kWh) of ‘useable’ storage capacity

 • The battery needs to be connected to a new or existing solar system